Carl June of the Perelman School of Medicine is mentioned for leading a gene-therapy team that used an experimental cell therapy for cancer treatment.

 Reed Pyeritz of the Perelman School of Medicine comments on genetic testing for diseases.

-Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences writes about the importance of Americans supporting the military personnel sent to West Africa to help build temporary medical centers and treat Ebola patients.
+Jonathan Moreno of the Perelman School of Medicine and the School or Arts & Sciences writes about actor Peter Lorre.

-Richard Ingersoll of the Graduate School of Education and the School of Arts & Sciences discusses the lack of qualified staff in schools.
+Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences writes about Abraham Lincoln and psychoanalysis.

-Tips about successful giving from Adam Grant of the Wharton School are highlighted.
+Adam Grant of the Wharton School is cited.

 Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School comments on the Ebola outbreak and its similarities to how SARS was handled.

 Stephen Burbank of the Law School is quoted about Facebook’s lawsuit strategy.

 Janet Weiner of the Perelman School of Medicine and David Grande of PSOM and the Wharton School write about the Affordable Care Act.

 Tough new restrictions on travel to Ebola-ravaged countries, including a flurry of bans announced in the past several days, by the State University of New York and other groups, have some infectious-disease experts, on campuses and off, worried.
 The outbreak of the Ebola virus, which started in West Africa but has raised fears of spreading far beyond it, is the kind of global crisis they’ve spent careers tackling, and if they’re willing to climb into the trenches to fight it, they feel they should be allowed to do so.
 But while their employers—universities and other medical-research institutions—embrace the humanitarian mission these public-health and medical experts are advocating, they face increasing pressure to demonstrate that their campuses are safe, even if the risk that someone will return with Ebola is remote.